 Repayment: Repayment begins 60 days after the loan funds are fully disbursed.
 Parent PLUS borrowers may request postponement of repayment while the student for whom the loan was borrowed is enrolled at least half time and for six months thereafter.
-In-school deferment is also available to postpone payment for Grad PLUS borrowers who are enrolled at least half time and for six months thereafter.
-Borrowers for both the Parent PLUS Loan and Grad PLUS Loan have up to 10 years to repay the loan, with a minimum annual payment total amount of \$600 (\$50 per month).
-Additional repayment plans are available to eligible borrowers to reduce payment amounts and extended repayment terms may be granted to borrowers with larger loan balances.
+In-school deferment is available to postpone payment for Grad PLUS borrowers who are enrolled at least half time and for six months thereafter.
+Borrowers for both the Parent PLUS Loan and Grad PLUS Loan have up to 10 years to repay the loan, with a minimum annual payment total amount of \$600 to be repaid in installments outlined in the borrower's repayment plan.
+A variety of repayment plans are available to eligible borrowers which may reduce payment amounts and extended repayment terms may be granted to borrowers with larger loan balances.